-In June 2016 I also wrote an in-depth social media analysis against new accusations, issued by The Interpreter.
+In June 2016 I also wrote a social media analysis against new accusations, issued by Catherine Fitzpatrick in The Interpreter.
 See here: Old story fails, but Strelkov did it anyway

 From the moment Malaysian Airways flight MH17 crashed it seemed obvious who was responsable.
 Separatist fighters had downed the plane by mistake, thinking they targeted an Antonov 26 of the Ukrainian army.